Telecommuting Tips from IT

 - Computer and Other Equipment - Butler University will provide telecommuting employees with equipment that is essential to their job duties such as laptops, headsets, and cell phones (when applicable).
+All Butler-owned computers used for telecommuting must be encrypted by IT (submit a case for Information Technology via ask.butler.edu).
 VPN and company-required software will be installed on the device.
 Butler University will not provide secondary equipment (e.g., printers and screens).
 For more information, access the Telecommuting Policy here.

 - Ergonomics - consider making ergonomic adjustments to your work from home setup to avoid discomfort/injury.
 Simple tips are available here.

 - Wireless (Wi-Fi) Connectivity - ensure you hve a high-speed internet connection at home, such as cable, DSL or fiber.
 Contact your local internet service provider for more information about services, pricing and installation.
 Alternatively, you may want to look into using your mobile phone as a Wi-Fi hotspot.
 Many providers such as Verizon also sell a device called a Jetpack that uses cellular connectivity to create a Wi-Fi connection for your mobile devices.
 Be sure to verify your data availability prior to using these options, as going over your allotment can be expensive.
 Click here for more information on internet options.